Barbara P

 For a journal editorial, follow the below guidelines:

-Introduce the issue or topic of your editorial and add a thesis statement about the issue and the topic you will discuss in the editorial.
-An editorial uncovers and presents an issue, its significance, effects, and ways to tackle and control it.
+Introduce the editorial's issue or topic and incorporate a thesis statement outlining the subject matter.
+An editorial aims to uncover and present an issue, delving into its significance, effects, and potential solutions.

-Every problem has a background, and the problem you are writing about also has one.
+It is common knowledge that every problem has a background.
 In this section of the editorial, mention and explain the background of the said issue.

 Also, answer the following questions: